Yin Yoga Dragonfly Pose or Straddle Pose with modifications – Lateral Dragonfly, Twisted Dragonfly

 Yin Yoga Dragonfly Pose and Straddle Pose Variations

-From a seated position you can place height under your hips to encourage a forward tilt of the pelvis.
-If you have a history of sciatica or lower back concerns this is especially important.
+From a seated position, you can place a height under your hips to encourage a forward tilt of the pelvis.
+If you have a history of sciatica or lower back concerns, this is especially important.

-If your hamstrings are tight or this posture causes too much pressure on your knees, you can also support your knees with padding, bend your knees and place your feet on the floor, or engage your quads (tops of the thighs).
+If your hamstrings are tight or this posture puts too much pressure on your knees, you can also support your knees with padding, bend your knees and place your feet on the floor, or engage your quads (the tops of your thighs).

-For lateral dragonfly, lean to the side and shift slightly forward on your sitting bones.
-You can reach your upper arm over head and if it’s available, you can grab a hold of your foot.
+For the lateral dragonfly, lean to the side and shift slightly forward on your sitting bones.
+You can reach your upper arm over your head, and if it’s available, you can grab hold of your foot.
 Prop your bottom arm on the floor or a bolster and then rest your head on your lower hand.
-To slowly release face the extended leg and pull yourself up.

 Hold the poses for 2-5 minutes or as long as is comfortable.
 Place your attention on the breath and aim to be present with the sensations in the body.
 As you come up, slowly walk your hands in towards your body and lean back on your hands.